ESPboy-edu/ESPboy_MEGAcompilation160mhz/README.md

 The port of Gem - MEGA COMPILATION of "MEGA Tiny Joypad" project from Daniel.
 Check www.tinyjoypad.com

-//Porting this gem to www.ESPboy.com project by RomanS
+//Porting to www.ESPboy.com project by RomanS

 //    >>>>>  MEGA COMPILATION 0015 for ESP8266/ESP8285  GPL v3 <<<<